TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- client_setup replay (re-visited)
+	- let packets from server be saved on the message level
+	- I think adapter should just have if elses since client setup logic is way more important
+		- negliglible overhead really
+	- Design the file so that we periodically append

 - client_setup replay
 	- for now we can have entire client setups as snapshots
 	- adapter can have a pointer